AnimaVR/NeuroSync_Player/README.md

 # NeuroSync Player

+### **06/03/2025 Bug fixes**

+- Text to audio when using Elevenlabs was returning static.
+Bug left over from OpenAI realtime addition, fixed.
+- Realtime audio loading then needing correcting, temporary fix added.
+- Refactored everything to keep it in its own place.
+Some things are still messy and are a WIP.

+Added Llama3.1 api samples to help you get started with LLM integration locally.

 ### **01/03/2025 WIP OpenAI realtime API integration**

 *Work in progress* so dont expect it to be perfect, but we are exploring how to stream the realtime api with the face data - it works, with some caveats :